mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 the two colums `id` and `doc`. `id` is a virtual column whose content is the value of the `_id` field of the document in the `doc` column.

-All MongoDB commands that _mongdbprotocol_ support (but for the ones that do not require database access), basically access or manipulate the content in the `doc` column using the
+All MongoDB® commands that _mongdbprotocol_ support (but for the ones that do not require database access), basically access or manipulate the content in the `doc` column using the
 [JSON functions](https://mariadb.com/kb/en/json-functions/) of MariaDB.